redevill/ngx-spinner-svc/projects/ngx-spinner-svc/README.md

 ## Build

 Run `ng build ngx-spinner-svc` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/` directory. when building for publish, make sure the version is incremented and you are not using "IVY" This means run `ng build ngx-spinnersvc --prod` as your command.

 ## Publishing